Rihanna Convinced Drake Flaunting Jennifer Lopez Romance To Hurt Her — Still In Love With ‘Work’ Singer? [Rumor]

-Rihanna is under the impression that Drake is only dating Jennifer Lopez to hurt her, it has been alleged.
+Rihanna is under the impression that Drake is only dating Jennifer Lopez to hurt his ex-girlfriend, it has been alleged.

 The couple, who famously broke up back in October, reportedly haven’t spoken to each other since their nasty breakup, which led to both Hollywood stars dissing one another via social media, claiming that neither one of them was right for one another.